RobertBowie/underbar/README.md

 Underbar
 ==============

 This is a project I completed as a student at Hack Reactor.
-The project is a minimal functional library for javascript, similar to underscore or lodash.:
+The project is a minimal functional library for javascript, similar to underscore or lodash.

 ## Collection methods: